Get Beyond "Likes": How to Update Your Social Media Marketing Strategy

 Created by Yodelpop Team

-For businesses and organizations of any size, social media is the most influential channel for sharing information and influencing opinions.
+For organizations of any size, social media is the most influential channel for sharing information and influencing opinions.

 - 54% of social browsers use social media to research products and services.